-Don't plant too deeply!
-The root flare should be at ground level.
+Don't plant deeply!
+The trunk flare should be at ground level.

 Slice the sides of the root mass in several areas from top to bottom to reduce circling roots.
 Tease the roots away from the media.
 Any media that falls can be mixed with the backfill to aid in the transition from the organic container media and soil.